 The target of seed distribution could not be achieved by the Department as, for reasons not on record, DFSMEC failed to form district level seed committees (DLSC) to monitor seed distribution in the districts, its indent and ultimate distribution to end users.
-Further, NLMT reported (2014) that the farmers were not keen on using the hybrid/ HYV seeds which Audit also observed from examination of 200 demonstration activities in the sampled districts (commented in paragraph 2.2.9.1 (ii)) that though production of demonstration plots have improved, the percentage of increase in demonstration plots remained the same even when local seeds were used in control plots.
+Further, NLMT reported (2014) that the farmers were not keen on using the hybrid/ HYV seeds which Audit also observed from examination of 200 demonstration activities in the sampled districts (commented in paragraph 2.2.9.1 (ii)) that though production of demonstration plots have improved, the percentage of increase in demonstration plots.
 In addition, the Department had also not bothered to take any feedback on the low purchase of seeds by farmers under such arrangement from the DDAs.

-Target for seed is arrived at by taking inputs from districts.
+&lt;sup>68 Target for seed is arrived at by taking inputs from districts.